 6 Tips for Effectively Managing Remote Workers

-As employees increasingly become (or wish to become) remote workers, managers worry about the overall effect on performance, and how they can be effective managers.
-You must find new ways to effectively engage, motivate, and manage people.
+With the dramatic increase in people working remotely, comes managerial worry about the overall impact on performance.
+Finding new ways to engage, motivate, and manage people can be challenging.
+How can managers be effective in this new situation?
 What are some of the best ways to do that?
 We asked managers for advice.
 Here are 6 tips that we think apply to any organization.

 1. Trust your employees